vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 On the serving side in Vespa, there is no need to re-process the frozen document embedding, this saves the compute of performing the inference and avoids introducing embedding versioning.
-Furthermore, because Vespa allows deploying multiple query tower models, frozen embeddings simplifies A/B testing; applications may test the accuracy of new models, without re-processing documents, which allows for frequent model
+And, because Vespa allows deploying multiple query tower models, frozen embeddings simplifies A/B testing; applications may test the accuracy of new models, without re-processing documents, which allows for frequent model